Do I still need a CPA to help file my taxes if I have Money Pro?

 How do I know if I should pay quarterly or annually?

 You are only required to pay taxes annually by the tax filing deadline set by the IRS.
-However, If you make above a certain amount in 1099 income, it’s recommended that you make estimated tax payments every quarter so that the IRS doesn’t charge you a penalty.
+However, if you make above a certain amount in 1099 income, it’s recommended that you make estimated tax payments every quarter so that the IRS doesn’t charge you a penalty.

 (Resource)